slymackjr/Mobile-Shopping-Plaza/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 Mobile Shopping Plaza is a web application that allows users to choose a smartphone of their choice, add it to the cart, and make payments.
 The login page provides access to both users and administrators.
-Administrators can view the number of users, add and delete products, and check messages sent through the contact us form.
+Administrators can view the number of users, add and delete products, and check messages sent through the Contact Us form.
 Future development includes sales monitoring and real-time payment and delivery services.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>